Mass Rapid Transit (Singapore): Hours of operation

-MRT lines operate from 5:30 am to 1:00 am daily, with the exception of selected periods, such as New Year's Eve, Chinese New Year, Deepavali, Hari Raya, Christmas, eves of public holidays and special occasions such as the state funeral of Lee Kuan Yew (2015), when most of the lines stay open throughout the night or extended till later (before the COVID-19 pandemic began in 2020).
+MRT lines operate from 5:30 am to about midnight daily, with the exception of selected periods, such as New Year's Eve, Chinese New Year, Deepavali, Hari Raya, Christmas, eves of public holidays and special occasions such as the state funeral of Lee Kuan Yew (2015) and the Singapore Grand Prix, when most of the lines stay open throughout the night or extended till later (before the COVID-19 pandemic began in 2020).
 Additionally, some stretches of the line end earlier, open later and close on a few days of the weekend.
 The nightly closures are used for maintenance.
 During the COVID-19 pandemic across the country, train services ended earlier from 7 April 2020 to 1 June 2020 and service extensions on the eves of public holidays ceased from 7 April 2020 until 28 September 2024 except New Year's Eve.
 Train service extensions were reinstated back to before the pandemic began in 2020 as mentioned earlier.

-Train frequencies are 2 - 3 mins during peak hours and 5 - 6 mins during off-peak hours.
-If the Christmas and New Year's Eve falls on the weekday, train frequencies will remain the same as weekdays only during morning peak whereas it will become 5 - 6 mins until 3pm and standardised to 5 min frequency throughout the whole period until the last train.